philippwesche/chewpy/README.md

 **Chew** or **chewlang** is intended to be a high-level programming language and code generator with heavy emphasis on regular expressions and anticipated use in data scraping.

-It currently compiles down to Perl5.
+This port compiles down to Python 3.

 Design priorities:
 * Short, readable code